kerezsiz42/scanner-operator2/docs/DOCUMENTATION.md

 ### State Management

-TODO: revise
 With the help of `createContext` function we can implement a global state manager which holds and makes available the application's state and a `dispatch` function for state updates for other components.
 The `GlobalStateProvider` component employs the `useReducer` hook to manage the application's state using `globalReducer`, starting with initialState.
+Within this provider, two callback functions, `onMessage` and `onConnection`, handle specific events:

+- `onMessage` dispatches an "add" action to add a new item based on incoming messages
+- `onConnection` fetches all scan result objects from the backend and dispatches a "connection_gained" with the payload when the `Subscriber` instance transitions from offline to online state and a "connection_lost" action when the reverse happens.
+This way of operation ensures that when online all data shown on the UI is representing the current state of the cluster.

-Within this provider, two callback functions, `onMessage` and `onConnection`, handle specific events: `onMessage` dispatches an "add" action to add a new item based on incoming messages, and onConnection dispatches a "connection_change" action when the app's connection status changes.
-These two has to be defined using the `useCallback` hooks to cache them between rerenders, otherwise the `Subscriber` class would be detatched and re-attached repeatedly in an uncontrolled manner. `useSubscriber` hooks into these callbacks, and the provider component passes the context value, allowing child components to access and interact with the global state.
+These two functions have to be defined using the `useCallback` hooks to cache them between rerenders, otherwise the `Subscriber` class would be detatched and re-attached repeatedly in an uncontrolled manner. `useSubscriber` hooks into these callbacks, and the provider component passes the context value, allowing child components to access and interact with the global state.

+Here we have to use the `encodeURIComponent()` function in order to escape some special characters like forward slash and the at sign, since the imageId contains such characters.

 ```tsx
 // frontend/src/components/GlobalState.tsx